 - Beat cream cheese and butter in the bowl of a stand mixer fitted with paddle attachment or with a handheld mixer on medium speed until very smooth.

 - Gradually add powdered sugar, beating on low speed until blended and light and fluffy.

 - Beat in vanilla.

 - Spread frosting on cupcakes with spatula, spoon, or ziplock freezer bag (cut 1 corner of bag to make small hole and pipe frosting on cupcakes).

 - Sprinkle with pecans, if desired.

 Choose beets that are small and firm with deep maroon coloring, unblemished skin, and bright green leaves with no sign of wilting.

 To store beets, trim the greens 1-2 inches from the root as soon as you get them home.
-The leaves will sap the moisture from the beet root.
+The leaves will sap the moisture from the beetroot.

-Store the greens in a separate plastic bag and use within two days.
-The root bulbs should also be bagged separately and can be stored in the refrigerator crisper drawer 7 to 10 days.
+Store the greens in a separate plastic bag and use them within two days.
+The root bulbs should also be bagged separately and can be stored in the refrigerator crisper drawer for 7 to 10 days.
 More ways to store your root veggies here!

-Fresh cooked beets may also be frozen up to ten months.
+Fresh cooked beets may also be frozen for up to ten months.
 Be sure to peel before freezing in airtight containers or plastic bags, leaving no air in the container.